 About

-The programme is aimed at young people who live in areas of lower social mobility.
-After the launch of the scheme in 2024, it will again focus on students in the Leeds area who have recently taken their GCSEs and are coming to the end of their full-time education (i.e. in Year 12 and between 16 and 17 years old).
+It is aimed at young people who live in areas of lower social mobility.
+In 2025, we focused on students in the Leeds area who have recently taken their GCSEs and are coming to the end of their full-time education (ie in Year 12 and between 16 and 17 years old).

 Mentoring

-- online monthly mentoring and coaching over a 12-month period, starting in Q4 2025
+- online monthly mentoring and coaching over a 12-month period

 - one-to-one contact with a Bank employee who can acts as role model/mentor